- If you are feeling dry today, or long to see fruitfulness in your life again, the River of God—the Holy Spirit—can flow once more through your life.

 To this day, when my husband Malcolm and I are driving through the countryside on our way to minister in a church, we have an urge to call out “River!” when we pass by a river (and sometimes do!)

-Amazing Bible Facts about the River of Life
+6 Biblical Insights About the River of Life

 1. A river flowed out of the Garden of Eden, the place where God communed with Adam and Eve.